 This is a great way to recycle outgrown, early learning cardboard stacking boxes, which can be over-painted or carefully wrapped with paper.
 Now you have a beautiful set of size ranging gift boxes.

 Stacked, cubed boxes in plain colours can be easily painted to look like dice or you can use appropriately scaled round, white stickers.
-This is a perfect theme for a board gamer of any age.
+This is a perfect theme for a board gamer or any person who enjoys games to play for money of any age.

 Giving a stack of books this way is particularly lovely at any time of year.
 Ibooks may be very popular these days but charity shops are a gold mine of inexpensive literary possibilities and wrapped, stacked and strapped, they make the perfect gift for any studious type.